manuelgug/mad4hatter_utilities/README.md

 - `--resmarkers_table`: Path to the input resmarkers table (optional).

 - `--CFilteringMethod`: Contaminants filtering method.
-Options: "global_max", "global_q95", "amp_max", "amp_q95".
-Default: "global_max".
+Options: *global_max*, *global_q95*, *amp_max*, *amp_q95*.
+Default: *global_max*.

-  - "global_max": Single threshold derived from the maximum read count from all amplicons across negative controls.
+  - *global_max*: Single threshold derived from the maximum read count from all amplicons across negative controls.
-  - "global_q95": Single threshold derived from the 95th percentile of read counts from all amplicons across negative controls.
+  - *global_q95*: Single threshold derived from the 95th percentile of read counts from all amplicons across negative controls.
-  - "amp_max": Amplicon-specific thresholds derived from the maximum read count for each amplicon across negative controls.
+  - *amp_max*: Amplicon-specific thresholds derived from the maximum read count for each amplicon across negative controls.
-  - "amp_q95": Amplicon-specific thresholds derived from the 95th percentile of read counts for each amplicon across negative controls.
+  - *amp_q95*: Amplicon-specific thresholds derived from the 95th percentile of read counts for each amplicon across negative controls.

 - `--MAF`: Minimum allele frequency filter.
 Default: 0.